 The rearview camera monitor system lets you see what's directly behind your coach for maneuvering assistance and safety.
-Optional sideview cameras also allow you to see what's beside you before turning or changing lanes.

-The monitor screen 'wakes up' automatically when transmission is shifted into Reverse.
 A microphone built into the rear camera lets you hear warning sounds or verbal directions from an assistant.

 Basic Operating Instructions